vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 If you notice the code and the features I engineered, you can see that all these parameters were used to create new features.

 But what did I not do? **Leverage LAG based features!**

+**What are lag based features?** : a lagged variable has its value coming from an earlier point in time.

+For example : **What was the Energy Usage Intensity of the building one, two or three years ago?**